Enjoying Banana Bread

-Halfway to Hana – Another well known spot on the banana bread trail is the Halfway to Hana stand.
+Halfway to Hana – Another well-known spot on the banana bread trail is the Halfway to Hana stand.
 Another 30 year veteran of Ke’anae, Auntie Marilyn and Nita Chong’s stand is located on the main road just past the Ke’anae turnoff overlooking the peninsula.
 They have some wonderfully moist banana bread, possibly because they use shortening.
-Everyone has their special recipe…
+Everyone has their particular recipe…

 Hana Farms – This is a fairly large operation by Hana standards.
-Made with butter and 5 flavors to choose from Hana Farms also has their own jams and jellies, a hot sauce, and hot coffee and smoothies.
+Made with butter and five flavors to choose from Hana Farms also has their jams and jellies, a hot sauce, and hot coffee and smoothies.
 Lots of bang for your buck here!

 Wailua Falls – This iconic waterfall can be found beyond Hana just before the Pools of Oheo.
-This fairly large parking area has several local Hana folks selling what is often one of a kind souvenir items.
+This relatively large parking area has several local Hana folks selling what is often one of a kind souvenir items.
 Chef Dave can be found selling banana bread off the back of his truck in this parking area.
-He’s an accomplished baker and offers 3 different flavors of banana bread.
-By this time you probably have a couple loaves of amazing bread but Chef Dave’s bread is worth grabbing one more for the road…
+He’s an accomplished baker and offers three different flavors of banana bread.
+By this time you probably have a couple of loaves of wonderful bread, but Chef Dave’s bread is worth grabbing one more for the road…

 If for any reason you don’t have time for the road to Hana (a shame) during your Maui vacation there are several other spots in Maui for great banana bread.
 Here’s a few to choose from: